This document forms the specifications for Role-Based Access Control (RBAC) which was introduced as part of the Unleash v4 release.

 - a description (optional)

-- a list of users (optional)
+- a list of users (required)

 - a list of SSO groups to sync from (optional)

 Groups do nothing on their own.
-They must be given a role on a project to assign permissions.
+They must either be given a root role directly or a role on a project to assign permissions.

 While a user can only have one role in a given project, a user may belong to multiple groups, and each of those groups may be given a role on a project.
-In the case where a given user is given permissions to a project through more than one group, the user will inherit most permissive permissions of all their groups in that project.
+In the case where a given user is given permissions through more than one group, the user will inherit most permissive permissions of all their groups in that project.

 User Group SSO Integration

-User group syncing is planned to be released in Unleash 4.18 and will be available for enterprise customers.
+User group syncing is planned to be released in Unleash 4.18 and will be available for Enterprise customers.